Stovoy/theimposter.fun/README.md

 3. Add an **A Record** with `Host` set to `*` (or use a `CNAME` for `www` pointing to `@` if wildcard support is not desired) and point it to the same IPv4 address.
 4. Remove any conflicting URL redirect records so the DNS changes take effect immediately.

-Once DNS propagates, Caddy will request certificates for `theimposter.app` and serve HTTPS automatically.
+Once DNS propagates, Caddy will request certificates for `theimposter.fun` and serve HTTPS automatically.

 ### Automated Rollout Script